 Early versions of entry systems used keypads with PIN codes.
 This was replaced by “swipe” or insert cards that had magnetic stripes.
 These were called “card keys” or “key cards”.
 To this day, these terms are still in use.
 Swipe cards were replaced with non-contact “proximity cards” as RFID technology replaced the early versions in the late 1970’s.
 This was because magnetic stripe cards can easily be copied and also can stop working if the magnetic strip is damaged.

-Though there are many advances to the key card access control system and electronic door lock, the mechanics of how it works still remained essentially the same.
-The access key cards work with an access control card reader.
+Though there are many advances to the keycard lock access control system and electronic door lock, the mechanics of how it works still remained essentially the same.
+The access key cards work with a card reader.
 This is connected to a door controller which contains stored programming information from the access control software.
 This contains information on WHO is allowed WHERE and WHEN.
 An audit trail is created by the system and this is used to generate management reports.

 An alternative to key card with basic card reader is the key fob for keyless entry system, which has the same function but can be bundled together with other keys instead of being stored in a wallet or purse.